Red-Liu199/CAT/README.md

 ## TODO

-1. For script processing large dataset (more than 1000 hours), refer to [loading data with webdataset](egs/wenetspeech/local/prepare-wds.py).
+1. For script processing large dataset (more than 1000 hours), refer to [loading data with webdataset](egs/wenetspeech/local/prep_wds.py).

-see personal notes.

 ## Installation